For each PostgreSQL instance, the operator provides an exporter of metrics for

 to the following logic:

-initdb: queries will be run against the specified database by default, so the value passed as
+initdb: queries will be run by default against the specified database in

 The default database can always be overridden for a given user-defined metric,